 Thomas et al. (1981) reported that 2.8 kGy achieved a one log reduction of porcine enterovirus 1 (Teschen disease) in cell culture medium.
 Simon et al. (1983) also reported five log reduction by 10 kGy and a seven log reduction by 20 kGy and 30 kGy.
-This equates to a $D{10}$ ranging from 2 to 4.3 kGy.
+This equates to a D{10} ranging from 2 to 4.3 kGy.

-Based on the available studies, the $D{10}$ range for viruses in the family Picornaviridae is estimated to be 1.2-8.1 kGy.
+Based on the available studies, the D{10} range for viruses in the family Picornaviridae is estimated to be 1.2-8.1 kGy.
+However, due to extreme consequences of an FMD outbreak, careful consideration of product parameters (for example, product radiodensity, homogenicity, temperature, water and oxygen level) and certification confidence is especially required prior to approval of irradiation and the dose to be used as a quarantine measure for product from FMD risk countries.